 If Does soy milk go bad? is a question that bothers you, the short answer is pretty obvious: yes, it does.
 Soy milk does spoil similarly to cow’s milk.
-When it comes to shelf life of that non-dairy milk, it depends on how it’s stored.
-If you’re storing it properly, it will be fine for a little longer than usually, but you can’t expect any miracles here.
+When it comes to the shelf life of that non-dairy milk, it depends on how you store it.
+If you’re storing it properly, it will be fine for longer than the date on the package, but you can’t expect any miracles here.
 It’s also pretty easy to tell if soy milk has already gone bad.
-On a side note: only a few brands sell gluten free soy milk, so if you suffer from celiac disease, check the package before buying.
+On a side note: only a few brands sell gluten-free soy milk, so if you have celiac disease, check the package before buying.

 How To Store Soy Milk

 Storing soy milk is pretty similar to storing other milk alternatives, such as almond milk and coconut milk.
 While soy milk is unopened, proper storage depends on the kind of soy milk.
 If it’s shelf stable soy milk (sold unrefrigerated), then you should store it in a cool, dry place, e.g., in the pantry.
 Storing it in the fridge isn’t a bad idea, but it won’t help that much.
 If your soy milk was sold refrigerated, that’s another story.
 It has to be kept in the fridge.

 Once you open the carton, no matter if it’s the shelf-stable kind or not, you should store it in the fridge.
 If it’s stored in a warmer place, its shelf life will shorten noticeably.
 Please note that, if possible, soy milk should be stored in the middle of the fridge, away from the door.
 The closer the door, the higher temperature fluctuations which you want to avoid.

 When it comes to homemade soy milk, always keep it refrigerated.